Stefan Drzewiecki: Career

+In 1867, Drzewiecki made his first invention, a kilometre counter for horse-drawn carriages.
+After the fall of the Paris Commune in 1871, he left Paris for Vienna, where he settled at 2 Lindengasse and entirely focused on inventing.
+After the Vienna World's Fair in 1873, he travelled to St. Petersburg at the invitation of Grand Duke Konstantin, where he pursued a fruitful career as a mechanical engineer.
+His inventions from that period include an instrument which automatically drew on a map the route traveled by the ship at sea.

 Drzewiecki distinguished himself mainly in aviation and ship building.
 Beginning in 1877, during the Russo-Turkish War, he developed several models of propeller-driven submarines that evolved from single-person vessels to a four-man model.
+He personally took part in the war for which he was awarded the Russian military decoration Order of St. George (4th Class).

 In 1884, he converted 2 mechanical submarines, installed on each a 1 hp engine with the new, at the time, source of energy - batteries.
 On tests submarine went under the water against the flow of the Neva River, Russia at a rate of 4 knots.
 It was the first submarine in the world with electric battery-powered propulsion.

 He developed the theory of gliding flight, developed a method for the manufacture of ship and plane propellers (1892), and presented a general theory for screw-propeller thrust (1920).
-He also developed several models of early submarines for the Russian Navy, and devised a torpedo-launching system for ships and submarines that bears his name, the Drzewiecki drop collar.
+He is known for developing several models of early submarines for the Russian Navy.
+In 1902, Drzewiecki designed the submarine Pocztowyj, which was powered by two combustion engines that operated both underwater and after surfacing.
+He also devised a torpedo-launching system for ships and submarines that bears his name, the Drzewiecki drop collar.
 He also made an instrument that drew the precise routes of ships onto a nautical chart.

-His work Theorie générale de l'hélice (1920), was honored by the French Academy of Science as fundamental in the development of modern propellers.
+His work Theorie générale de l'hélice (1920), was honored by the French Academy of Sciences as fundamental in the development of modern propellers.
+In it he presented a complete theory about the moving propeller based directly on the general laws of the resistance of fluids.

+Remembrance

+Streets named in honour of Drzewiecki are located in a number of Polish cities including Warsaw, Wrocław, Gdańsk, Poznań, Biała Podlaska, Mielec and Szczecin.

+In 1973, Drzewiecki and his submarine were featured on a postage stamp issued by the Polish Post in the PLN 2.70 denomination.

+In 1991, a monument commemorating Drzewiecki was unveiled in the Ukrainian port city of Odesa where the inventor stayed for a period of time and tested his submarine in 1878.

+In 2020, Drzewiecki was featured in a promotional publication titled Polacy światu.
+Znani i nieznani (Poles to the World.
+Known and Unknown) published by the Department of Cooperation with the Polish Diaspora and Poles Abroad of the Ministry of Foreign Affairs.